Designations Congruent with Things: A Correspondence In Two Parts

 You didn’t come to the briefing.
 I noticed you’re not on the schedule for tomorrow’s press conference.
 Neither is Dr. Gottlieb.

-I went to the Medical Bay to try and talk to you and I was told that you were indisposed.
+I went to the Medical Bay to talk to you and I was told you were “indisposed.”
 Are you working or are you a patient?
 Please let me know.
 Please do not write me an email about zombies.
 Please tell me clearly what is happening.

 -Mako